 2. Landing Pages

 PerkinElmer knew one of the first places customers find their solutions is through search ads.
-They use Google AdWords to drive leads to their website, landing pages, and gated content—and you’ll find explainer videos on all three.
+They use Google AdWords to drive leads to their website, landing pages, and gated content—and you’ll find animated explainer video on all three.

 “Our videos do really well on the landing pages,” Rob noted.
 “Sometimes even better than the call-to-action or form itself,” he added.